 HGV (Heavy goods vehicles) safety requirements are an important part of keeping roads safe.
-To meet these requirements, fleet operators must invest in HGV camera systems.
+To meet these requirements, technology, fleet operators must invest in HGV camera systems.

 HGV camera systems include cameras mounted on the vehicle’s exterior and interior, which can be used to monitor driver behaviour and ensure that the vehicle is being operated in a safe manner.